 - If you have multiple backup points, choose the latest one or the one that you want to restore.

-- The next step is to choose your new drive for the backup and then proceed further the restoration process.
+- The next step is to choose your new drive for the backup and then proceed further with the restoration process.

 You will be asked to erase the drive which you can surely do because the new drive is already empty.
 Then, you will have to wait for some time for this restoration process.
 The total restoration time will depend on the total size of your backup.